-The roof is capable of carrying some lightweight articles while the vehicle is in motion.
+The roof on most models is capable of carrying some lightweight articles while the vehicle is in motion.
 A roof-mounted luggage carrier designed for this purpose is available from your dealer.
 However, minimum roof load while the vehicle is in motion is not to exceed 10 pounds per square foot or a maximum of 100 pounds.